-Dominant groups around the world have historically asserted their power by constructing in public spaces monuments that glorify their narrative, vis-à-vis their opponents'.
-How does the presence of divisive symbols affect the location choices of those who oppose them?
-I investigate this issue focusing on Confederate monuments in the US South, symbols that were erected by southern whites in the early 20th century and opposed by African Americans because of their connection to slavery.
-I isolate the role of these monuments from that of the underlying shifts in ideology and find that monuments directly impacted African Americans' migration patterns, both at the time of construction and today.
-Historically, I show that southern counties with monuments experienced a sharp decline in the African American share of the population following the construction.
-Individual-level data confirm this effect was driven by African Americans' out-migration.
-I then exploit the presence of a quasi-monopolist producer of Confederate monuments to construct an instrument for the stock of monuments based on transportation costs and the years in which the producer was active.
-The instrumental-variable analysis confirms that an exogenously higher stock of monuments caused a substantial reduction of the African American share of the population.
-In the contemporary context, I conduct an online experiment to assess whether monuments continue influencing migration choices.
-I randomize the presence of Confederate monuments in the visual description of hypothetical destination cities and I ask respondents to consider job offers located there.
-I find that respondents ask higher reservation wages and are substantially less likely to accept job offers if the city has a monument.
+Dominant groups around the world have asserted their power by constructing in public spaces monuments that glorify their narrative, vis-à-vis their opponents'.
+How does the construction of divisive symbols affect the opposing groups?
+I investigate this issue in the context of the construction of Confederate monuments in the US South during the early 20th century, which was supported by southern whites and opposed by African Americans.
+I find that African Americans disproportionately left areas with monuments.
+First, I use a difference-in-differences approach to show that southern counties with monuments experienced a sharp decline in the share of the Black population in the decades after construction.
+Individual-level data confirm that this was driven by out-migration.
+Second, I exploit the presence of a quasi-monopolist producer to construct an instrument for the stock of Confederate monuments based on their transportation cost and the years in which the producer was active.
+The instrumental-variables analysis confirms that an exogenously higher stock of monuments caused a substantial reduction of the Black share of the population.
+Finally, I investigate whether monuments continue influencing migration choices by conducting an online experiment.
+I cross-randomize the presence of Confederate monuments in the visual description of hypothetical cities and I ask respondents to consider job offers located there.
+I find that monuments substantially reduce respondents' willingness to move to a city following a job offer.
 The effect for African Americans is twice the size for whites in the South.

 ^{}Francesco Ferlenga (francesco_ferlenga@brown.edu); Brown University, Department of Economics.
 Providence, RI, United States.
-I want to thank Samuel Bazzi, Jesse Bruhn, Pedro Dal Bó, John Friedman, Vincenzo Galasso, Peter Hull, Brian Knight, Elisa Macchi, Fabio Mariani, Stelios Michalopoulos, Vincent Pons, Daniel Putman and participants in all seminars at Brown University and participants in the NEUDC 2023 and Political Economy of the Gilded Age and Progressive Era Conferences for their useful comments.
+I want to thank Samuel Bazzi, Jesse Bruhn, Pedro Dal Bó, John Friedman, Vincenzo Galasso, Peter Hull, Brian Knight, Elisa Macchi, Fabio Mariani, Stelios Michalopoulos, Vincent Pons and participants in all seminars at Brown University and participants in the Political Economy of the Gilded Age and Progressive Era Conference for their useful comments.